 Payment & Reimbursement for Dialysis Sessions

-For UK Residents : We are very pleased to announce that following a meeting between NHS England, the BKPA and Lisa Parnell of Cruise Dialysis, NHS England has chosen to exercise its discretionary rights to partially reimburse the cost of healthcare onboard cruise ships subject to certain conditions:-
+For Patients Dialysing in the UK or Wales : We are very pleased to announce that following a meeting between NHS England, the BKPA and Lisa Parnell of Cruise Dialysis, NHS England has chosen to exercise its discretionary rights to partially reimburse the cost of healthcare onboard cruise ships subject to certain conditions:-

 If the majority of ports visited during your cruise are within the European Economic Area (EEA) (or a country with which the NHS has formal healthcare agreements, ie, those covered under Article 56 or those countries with which England has bilateral agreements) then you will be reimbursed the amount of the National Tariff.

 We understand the amount of the reimbursement is around £150 – £170 per dialysis session however your dialysis unit will be able to confirm the exact amount.
-If you or your dialysis unit require further information regarding this reimbursement please contact Mr Ian Wren at NHS England, email: firstname.lastname@example.org
+For patients dialysing in Wales please ask your Holiday Co-ordinator to contact WHSSC.

-For Residents of Scotland : Your dialysis unit may meet the cost of your dialysis sessions, please check with your Holiday Dialysis Co-ordinator.
+For Patients Dialysing in Scotland : Your dialysis unit may meet the cost of your dialysis sessions, please check with your Holiday Dialysis Co-ordinator.

-For Residents of Northern Ireland : Patients will be reimbursed up to the equivalent cost of their dialysis in their ‘home’ unit.
+For Patients Dialysing in Northern Ireland : Patients will be reimbursed up to the equivalent cost of their dialysis in their ‘home’ unit.

-For Residents of Southern Ireland : Please check with your Holiday Dialysis Co-ordinator or your private medical insurance.
+For Patients Dialysing in Southern Ireland : Please check with your Holiday Dialysis Co-ordinator or your private medical insurance.

 For Overseas Residents : Please check with your Dialysis Unit.